-With a new episode each week, listen in to hear about communication, anxiety and working towards stronger relationships.
+With a new episode each week, this podcast covers communication, anxiety, and working toward stronger relationships.

-Couples Communication Tune-Up Time uses the Emotionally Focused Therapy (EFT) model to advise couples on spending quality time together in closed quarters.
+Couples Communication Tune-Up Time uses the Emotionally Focused Therapy model to advise couples on spending quality time together in close quarters.

 Interesting Podcasts on Trauma Therapy